momo-aux/roundcube-plugin-keyboard-shortcuts-ng/README.md

 ## License

-This plugin is distributed under the GNU General Public License Version 2.
+This plugin is distributed under the GNU Affero General Public License Version 3.
 Please read through the file LICENSE for more information about this license.